khaledallen/ev3-powersteer/README.md

 If we do want steering, we need to figure out the turn radius and then figure out how much farther the outer wheel has to travel compared to the inner wheel (`outer_motor_multiplier`).
 Then, depending on whether we are turning left (positive steering angle) or right (negative steering angle), we apply that adjustment to the appropriate motor and set the other motor to the base deg/sec speed.

 In all cases, we should apply the desired steering angle to the steering motor, on the last line, even if it is 0, since otherwise the robot would not straighten out when instructed too.

+# License

+Copyright 2019 Khaled C. Allen

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.